tadhgboyle/tab/README.md

             - `products_adjust`: This role can adjust product stock, but they will need `products_list` and `products_manage` in order to list or create products.
             - `settings_categories_manage`: This role can create/edit product categories in the Settings page.
             - And many more!
 I try to add as much customizability as possible for permissions.
-    - Users can be edited anytime, with an easy to use interface.
+    - Users can be edited anytime, with an easy-to-use interface.
     - Users can be (soft) deleted anytime.
 - "Category" organization theory
     - Categories are used to organize products and activities.
-    - Each Category can be set to be strictly for Products, or Activites or both.
+    - Each Category can be set to be strictly for Products, or Activities or both.
     - When making or editing a Product or Activity, only applicable Categories will be shown.
     - See "Parental control" to see how Categories are used further.
 - Parental control